Investment Visa Sponsorship Jobs in Virginia

 Which companies in Virginia sponsor visas for investment roles?

 Capital One, Freddie Mac, Booz Allen Hamilton, and SAIC are among the larger Virginia employers with established visa sponsorship programs for investment and finance professionals.
-Asset management firms and financial consultancies concentrated in the Northern Virginia and McLean corridors also sponsor H-1B petitions for investment analysts, quantitative researchers, and portfolio associates on a recurring basis.
+Asset management firms and financial consultancies concentrated in the Northern Virginia and McLean corridors also sponsor H-1B visa petitions for investment analysts, quantitative researchers, and portfolio associates on a recurring basis.

 Which visa types are most common for investment professionals in Virginia?